osv-io/blog/source/_posts/2014-06-18-usenix-atc.markdown

 If you're attending the USENIX Annual Technical Conference, be sure not to miss ["OSv—Optimizing the Operating System for Virtual Machines" ](https://www.usenix.org/conference/atc14/technical-sessions/presentation/kivity).
 Nadav Har'El will be presenting tomorrow at 10:40 AM.

-Here's a quick preview of some of the performance results that Nadav will
+Here's a quick preview of some of the performance results that Nadav will show:

 ![table from upcoming paper](/images/usenix-paper.png)